 Poodles, specifically miniature poodles since those are the breed typically mixed with Havanese dogs, are one of the most popular dog breeds in the world.
 Interestingly enough, the poodle first came from Germany where they were bred specifically for hunting ducks.
 Today, the poodle is the national dog of France!

 Of course, the miniature poodle was bred smaller to be a better companion for city dwellers and aristocrats.

 And so, where the Havanese breed enjoyed many years as a beloved pet to Cuban royalty, the poodle was a favorite of European royalty.
 When you adopt a Havapoo poppy, you are getting a dog with one of the most royal bloodlines in the world!

 What Does a Havapoo Look Like?

-Basically, you can expect your Havapoo dog to be slightly larger than your average Havanese dog.
-Havapoo dogs range dramatically in both height and weight, between 12 to 45 pounds and roughly 8 to 15 inches tall in height.
+Basically, you can expect your Havapoo to be slightly larger than your average Havanese dog.
+Havapoos range dramatically in both height and weight, between 12 to 45 pounds and roughly 8 to 15 inches tall in height.
 Those are some huge variables!
 It will depend largely on whether the dog was bred using a standard poodle or a miniature poodle.

-Havapoo dogs typically have short legs, extra floppy ears, and a very curly coat of hair.
-The color of the coat varies wildly, just like with any normal Havanese dog.
+Havapoos typically have short legs, extra floppy ears, and a very curly coat of hair.
+The colour of the coat varies wildly, just like with any normal Havanese dog.
 A Havapoo can be white, brown, gray, red, and even black.
 And while the length of a Havapoo’s coat greatly varies, the one thing that stays the same is that their coat is always relatively wavy, just like with a typical Havanese.